jainsahab/expression-evaluator/README.md

 `run.sh "2 + 3"`

+#### VERSION 0.4 (PERFORM EVERY OPERATION WITH NEGATIVE INTEGERS TOO)

+    Our Program will accept a string expression which would have  space between operands and operators .
+    It can have any operator i.e. "+ - * / ^"
+    It should not have Brackets.
+    It should not contain decimal point numbers, only integers are allowed.

+    SAMPLE: "2 + 3 * -4" = 20
+            "3 * 5 - -1" = 16

 #### VERSION 0.3 (PERFORM EVERY OPERATION WITH ANY NUMBER OF OPERANDS)

     Our Program will accept a string expression which would have  space between operands and operators .